 Chronic or Ordinary Silicosis is the most common form of silicosis and can occur after many years (10 to 20 or more) of prolonged repeated inhalation of relatively low levels of airborne respirable crystalline silica dust.
 It is further defined as either simple or complicated silicosis.
 Simple silicosis is characterized by lung lesions (shown as radiographic opacities) less than 1 centimeter in diameter, primarily in the upper lung zones.
 Often, simple silicosis is not associated with symptoms, detectable changes in lung function or disability.
-Simple silicosis or PMF is characterized by lung lesions (shown as radiographic opacities) greater than 1 centimeter in diameter.
+Simple silicosis or progressive and may develop into complicated silicosis or progressive massive fibrosis (PMF).
+Complicated silicosis or PMF is characterized by lung lesions (shown as radiographic opacities) greater than 1 centimeter in diameter.
 Complicated silicosis or PMF symptoms, if present, are shortness of breath and cough.
 Complicated silicosis or PMF may be associated with decreased lung function and may be disabling.
 Advanced complicated silicosis or PMF may lead to death.
 Advanced complicated silicosis or PMF can result in heart disease secondary to the lung disease (cor pumonale).